Need to send money to Mozambique? Here are your best choices for money transfer services.

 - Customer service.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.

-How can you send money to Mozambique from Australia?
+How can I send money to Mozambique from the US?

 - Bank transfers.
 Your major US banks may allow you to wire money to banks in Mozambique.

 - Money transfer providers.
 It’s simple and convenient to send an online money transfer to Mozambique from the comfort of your home.

 - Providers with cash pickup.
 Companies like Western Union and MoneyGram offer the option of cash pickups from thousands of agent locations across Mozambique.

 - M-Pesa.
 M-Pesa is a safe, secure way to send, receive and store money through your mobile phone or an app.
 Top up your account at one of more than 287,000 agent locations and then send money to loved ones, who can visit an agent to withdraw their funds.

 - PayPal.
 Electronic payment giant PayPal allows you to send money from the US to Mozambique.

 - Checks and money orders.
 Although not a quick option, you could send an international check overseas, obtained from your bank or US Postal Service.

 Foreign exchange rates explainedExchange rate is used to determine how much one currency is worth when exchanged for another.
 Historically, the US dollar has been strong against the Mozambican metical — meaning you’ll be able to send more meticals to your recipient per dollar you spend.
 As of Septemember 2018, $1 was equal to about 60.68 metical.
 Keep in mind that exchange rates fluctuate daily.
 If you aren’t getting a good exchange rate one day and your recipient can wait, see what the market looks like in a few days so you can find the best deal.